The Complete Havana Travel Guide: Everything You Actually Need to Know for 2026

 The Cash Situation

 US-issued credit and debit cards DO NOT WORK in Cuba.
 At all.
 European cards work at some hotels, but ATMs are unreliable.
 Bring enough EUR or USD cash for your entire trip.
-I'm not exaggerating — your entire trip.
+No exaggeration — your entire trip.

 Exchange at official CADECA offices.
 Never on the street, no matter how friendly the person seems.